LearnersGuild/interview-challenge-apprenticeship-b/README.md

 - [ ] __20:__ When the user clicks `Create Review`, the body and rating for the new review are added to the page without a page refresh.

-- [ ] __10:__ If the HTTP request fails, the body and rating for the new review are not added to the page and the user is shown the message `Server Error`.
+- [ ] __10:__ If the HTTP request fails, the body and rating for the new review are not added to the page and the user is shown the message `Server Error` somewhere on the page without a page refresh.
-- [ ] __10:__ If the database insert fails, the body and rating for the new review are not added to the page and the user is shown the message `Server Error`.
-- [ ] __10:__ A user cannot add reviews for any other users, including by editing client-side HTML or JavaScript.
+- [ ] __10:__ The system only allows adding reviews for the currently authenticated user, regardless of any manipulation of client-side HTML or JavaScript.

 ### Testing

 Write a test for the `addReview` action using Mocha.
 This test should check that a new review is added to the database when the action is initiated.

+A test file has been provided for you in `test/actions/addReview.test.js`, which will run with the command `npm test`.

 - [ ] __15:__ Running `npm test` shows a passing test when a review is added to the database
 - [ ] __15:__ Running `npm test` shows a failing test if review is not added to the database